amfor/strategy_tester/README.md

  - Gap Days between buys (Frequency limitation)

 ## Dollar Cost Averaging
-**strat_test** also features a Dollar Cost Averaging page which facilitates the simulation of buying on a recurring schedule during with the following parameters:
+**strategy_tester** also features a Dollar Cost Averaging page which facilitates the simulation of buying on a recurring schedule during with the following parameters:

  - Trading Start Date
  - Recurring purchase amount